PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-cart-price-rule.md

 - **Status switch toggle button** - enabling this button will enable the rule, disabling it will deactivate the rule and vouchers for customers.
 Status toggle button is enabled by default.

 ## Conditions tab
-The condition tab, allows the user to specify cart rule conditions to determine how the cart rule will be use in the Prestashop.
+The condition tab, allows the ability to specify cart rule conditions to determine how the cart rule will be used in the Prestashop.

 [Cart Rules: Conditions Tab](/static/img/cart-rules-conditions-tab.png)